2020josh2020/Introductory-Tutorial/README.md

 # Introductory-Tutorial
 This repository contains python course work.
-Tutorials are all introductory in nature and all build foundational skills.
+Tutorials are all introductory in nature and build foundational skills.